 Labels may include an expression of gratitude, a dedication, the date awarded, and washing instructions.
 Labels may not include religious or political messages.

-Labels have been purchased - see Nancy or Sara.
+Printed labels with spaces to fill in names have been purchased - see Nancy or Sara.